-- Uses a bottom-up stock selection process. - Uses the full breadth of the eligible equity investment universe through a combination of fundamental research insights and quantitative analysis.
+- Uses a bottom-up stock selection process. - Uses the full breadth of the eligible equity investment universe through a combination of fundamental research insights and quantitative analysis. - Seeks to identify attractively valued companies that are fundamentally sound.

 ESG approach: ESG Promote